AustinMaddison/RTIOW-cpp/README.md

-# RTIOW-odin
+# RTIOW
-Raytracing in one weekend with Odin
+Raytracing in one weekend.